oriotd0721/kv-server-cpp/README.md

 A multithreaded in-memory key-value server written in C++17, built from scratch using raw Winsock TCP sockets.
 Conceptually similar to a minimal Redis — one shared store, multiple concurrent clients, clean text protocol.

-Personal project, developed independently, inspired by topics covered in the Cryptography and Security courses at the University of Geneva (networking, concurrency, shared mutable state).
+Personal project, developed independently, inspired by topics covered in theOperating System course at the University of Geneva (networking, concurrency, shared mutable state).

 ---